-COVID-19 Update: Several AIBC Courses have been cancelled or postponed due to the COVID-19 pandemic.
+COVID-19 Update: As of July 29, 2020 all remaining AIBC Courses scheduled for 2020 have been cancelled in response to the COVID-19 pandemic.
 Please refer to the website for more information.

 As part of the registration process, Intern Architects AIBC and Broadly Experienced Applicant (BEA) candidates are required to attend, in full, a minimum number of professional development courses to ensure competency.

 Up until 2018, the minimum requirement was four (4) mandatory courses and two (2) elective courses, for a total of six (6) courses.
 After an extensive review, redesigned courses were introduced, and a transitional plan instituted for those who were mid-stream in their course obligations.
 As of 2020, the minimum number courses is four (4), with all redesigned courses deemed mandatory.

 Architect & the Law